Starbucks has taught us all that there is more than one type of coffee. But it’s still a linguistic minefield out there. Especially in Vienna.

 A host of specialties exist beyond these common choices, particularly in the very traditional coffee houses in the centre.
 You may find, for example, a Maria Teresia (or Maria Theresa), named after the famous 18th-century Empress: commonly a single or double espresso with whipped cream and orange liqueur.

 Equally, many Vienna locations have absorbed the international language of coffee.
-So you’ll also find a few reassuring macchiatos on menus now.
+So you’ll also find a few reassuring macchiatos and lattes on menus now.

-If this is all a struggle, find your way into an Aida café.
+If this is all a struggle, drop into an Aida café.
 Their menu includes cutaway drawings of cups that show exactly what goes into each type of coffee.
-Their version of a Melange, for example, is a double espresso with steamed milk and whipped cream!
+Last time I checked, their version of a Melange, for example, is a double espresso with steamed milk and whipped cream!

 P.S.
 Don’t forget the cake.